-A default bearer must be created when the UE creates the PDN connection to the IMS well-known APN, as defined in 3GPP specifications.
+A default bearer must be created by the network when the UE creates the PDN connection to the IMS well-known APN, as defined in 3GPP specifications.
 A standardised QCI value of five (5) must be used for the default bearer.
-It is used for IMS SIP signalling.
+The default bearer is used for IMS SIP signalling.